tailcallhq/tailcallhq.github.io/docs/rest.md

 ### Step 3: Link the operation to the main config file

-checkout the `@link` directive in the config snippet below to link the operation file.
+checkout the `links` option in the config snippet below to link the operation file.
 This step is crucial to make the REST endpoint available.

 ```yaml
 links: